Your Cart

 Chapter 17 is a complete exam approach system: how to read the fact pattern in two passes, procedural red flags that trigger fairness analysis, substantive red flags that trigger Vavilov analysis, and a Master Exam Answer Template covering both layers systematically so nothing gets missed.

 Topics covered: Procedural fairness, Knight trigger test, Baker five factors, right to be heard, bias and independence, legitimate expectations, institutional decision-making, fettering of discretion, sub-delegation.
-Substantive review, the complete Vavilov framework, reasonableness review applied to the seven constraints, correctness review, statutory appeals and the Bell Canada standard.
-Charter section 7 and the Canadian Bill of Rights.
-The Dore framework for Charter decisions by administrative bodies.
-Duty to consult Indigenous peoples, Haida trigger, depth spectrum, and accommodation.
-Judicial review procedure, standing, remedies.
+Substantive review, the complete Vavilov framework, reasonableness review applied to its full set of constraints, correctness review, statutory appeals and the Bell Canada standard.
+Charter section 7 and the Canadian Bill of Rights, including exactly when a Charter-engaged administrative decision is reviewed under Doré instead of on correctness — a distinction most candidates get backwards.
+Duty to consult Indigenous peoples: the Haida trigger, the depth spectrum, accommodation, and how UNDRIP now factors into the analysis.
+Judicial review procedure, standing (including public interest standing), remedies.
 All assigned SCC decisions.

 One template per examinable topic.
 Each contains a precise issue statement, the governing legal test with its authority, a step-by-step application framework built around the Because Rule, a conclusion format, and an exam tip identifying exactly where marks are won and lost.

-Template 7 is the Standard of Review Selection template: the Vavilov two-step, both stages of analysis, all four correctness exceptions with their authorities, and the note that procedural fairness sits outside Vavilov entirely.
-Template 8 is the Reasonableness Review template: all seven constraints, how to assess internal coherence, how to assess justification in law and in fact, what unreasonableness looks like in each category.
+Template 7 is the Standard of Review Selection template: the Vavilov two-step, both stages of analysis, every correctness exception with its authority, and the note that procedural fairness sits outside Vavilov entirely.
+Template 8 is the Reasonableness Review template: the full set of Vavilov constraints, how to assess internal coherence, how to assess justification in law and in fact, what unreasonableness looks like in each category.

 Bring these into the exam as hard copy.
 Find the issue.
 Find the template.
 Fill in the facts.

-Every question includes a detailed fact pattern, an Examiner's Guide identifying every issue tested and every case a complete answer must cite, and a full model answer demonstrating the standard that earns top marks.
+Every question includes a detailed fact pattern and a full model answer demonstrating the standard that earns top marks.

-Questions cover: Standard of Review under Vavilov, Statutory Appeal under Bell Canada, Constitutional Question as Correctness Exception, Procedural Fairness and Baker, Legitimate Expectations, Bias, Ultra Vires and Jurisdiction, Subdelegation, Fettering of Discretion, Abuse of Discretion, Remedies, Dore and Charter Values, Duty to Consult, and a full comprehensive question combining all major templates.
+Questions cover: Standard of Review under Vavilov, Statutory Appeal under Bell Canada, Constitutional Question as a Correctness Exception, Procedural Fairness and Baker, Legitimate Expectations, Bias, Ultra Vires and Jurisdiction, Subdelegation, Fettering of Discretion, Abuse of Discretion, Remedies, Doré and Charter Values, Duty to Consult, a full comprehensive question combining all major templates, AI-Assisted Administrative Decision-Making, Duty to Consult under UNDRIP, and Concurrent First-Instance Jurisdiction.

-Question 14 is a full exam simulation requiring Vavilov standard of review selection, reasonableness review application, procedural fairness analysis, and a remedies conclusion -- the format you are most likely to see on exam day.
+Question 14 is a full exam simulation requiring Vavilov standard of review selection, reasonableness review application, procedural fairness analysis, and a remedies conclusion — the format you are most likely to see on exam day.
+Questions 15 through 17 are built specifically around the most recent additions to the syllabus, so you walk in prepared for the newest material, not just the settled law.

 Time guides for every question based on mark allocation.